zeteticllc/sqlcipherapp-xamarin/README.md

 [https://raw.github.com/zeteticllc/sqlite-net/master/src/SQLite.cs](https://raw.github.com/sqlcipher/sqlite-net/master/src/SQLite.cs)

-Copy the new SQLite.cs file into the ShareDatabaseAndroid folder, replace the standard SQLite.c file already there.
+Copy the new SQLite.cs file into the SQLCipherAppAndroid folder, replace the standard SQLite.c file already there.
 This file is shared across the Android and iOS projects, so it only needs to be modified once.

 **Step 2.** For both projects, open Project Options, navigate to the Compiler settings and append USE\_SQLCIPHER\_SQLITE to the _Define Symbols_ so it reads:
 ```